timsong-cpp/papers/2393_integer_class_types/integer_class.md

 - Permit heterogeneous binary operations between integer-like types where one is implicitly convertible to the other; this allows arithmetic and comparison on the difference types of different ranges.
+- Tighten the operator specification, which resolves [@LWG3575].

 Next, clean up the ranges wording (again) to explicitly cast to the difference type where required.